eeemarv/um-eeemarv/README.md

   * a random unique_id for your letsgroup, you can get one from [eeemarv.net/unique](http://eeemarv.net/unique) Never it change afterwards.
   * a code for your letsgroup, maximum length 8 characters.
 Use lowercase characters from the english alphabet - and numbers if you wish.
   * locale : code of the fallback locale (language + country) or the main locale.
 This can be a ISO639-1 two character language code, e.g. `en` for English OR language code extended with an underscore _ and ISO3166 Alpha-2 country code, e.g. `fr_FR` for French/France
   * locales : array of all locales supported i.g. `[ en, fr ]` all translations have to present (general + site-specific).
-Note that maintenance grows the more locales your eeeMarv-site supports.
   * currency_rate : divider to display the value of your currency.
 Lets-seconds are used by eeemarv internally, 3600/hour. e.g. if your currency unit is worth 30/hour then currency_rate is 120 (30 = 3600/120)

-The name of your currency and your site-name are site specific translations, these you have to edit in app/resources/translations/
+The name of your currency and your site-name are site specific translations, these you have to edit in `app/resources/translations/site.{locale-code}.yml`.
+Provide a file for every locale you support.

 ### Access by Web Browser